jorgelzpz/jorgelzpz.github.com/_posts/2024-10-12-dhcp6leased.markdown

 After taking a look at the [dhcp6leased.conf(5)](https://man.openbsd.org/dhcp6leased.conf.5) man page, I was able to quickly write the following configuration file:

 ```
-request prefix delegation on pppoe0 for { igc3/56 }
+request prefix delegation on pppoe0 for { igc3/64 }
 ```

+**Updated 2024-12-04**: I noticed SLAAC was not working as expected in my machines.
+They were configuring themselves using a prefix that did not match the one the firewall was getting from the PPPoE connection.
+In the end, I found that SLAAC does not work with prefixes that are not `/64`, and also that [Amazon Echo devices send Router Advertisements](https://mastodon.social/@jorgelzpz/113448507526157269).
+I have updated the configuration file to use a `/64` prefix, even if my ISP assigns a `/56`.

 I commented out all lines related to `dhcpcd` in the `/etc/rc.conf.local` file, and then enabled `dhcp6leased`: